Alexander

 Son of Zeus

-To date, no monarch in the world is as radiantly emblematic of heroism as much as Alexander the Great, nor as deserving of such a title.
+To date, no monarch in the world is as radiantly emblematic of heroism as Alexander the Great, nor as deserving of such a title.
 Years and years after his Macedonian phalanx marched across the lands, his name still reverberates throughout the known world.
-His ferocious personality and perennial drive to accomplish the impossible has made his name a by-word for masculine power, bravery and struggle across the aeons.
+His ferocious personality and perennial drive to accomplish the impossible have made his name a byword for masculine power, bravery, and struggle across the aeons.

-Alexander can be said to be one of the singular individuals in history to inaugurate an entirely new era, the Hellenistic Era, through his achievements.
-The might of his armies and depth of his search for knowledge spread the ancient Hellenic culture and religion throughout the core of Eurasia.
-Due to his colossal achievements, the sheer spread of Greek culture passed from the straits of Gibraltar to the outskirts of the Chinese kingdoms, enduring for more than seven hundred years.
+Alexander can be said to be one of the singular individuals in history to inaugurate an entirely new era—the Hellenistic Era—through his achievements.
+The might of his armies and the depth of his search for knowledge spread ancient Hellenic culture and religion throughout the core of Eurasia.
+Due to his colossal achievements, the sheer spread of Greek culture extended from the Straits of Gibraltar to the outskirts of the Chinese kingdoms, enduring for more than seven hundred years.

 BOYHOOD

-He was born as the son of the second King Phillip of Macedon and through Phillip he was known to be a descendant of Hercules.
+He was born the son of King Philip II of Macedon, and through Philip he was known to be a descendant of Hercules.

-King Phillip had many major achievements to his name: he reformed the Macedonian army root and branch, placing emphasis on the Phalanx that Alexander would use to the fullest extent, and pioneered the usage of siege warfare and shock tactics.
+King Philip had many major achievements to his name: he reformed the Macedonian army root and branch, placing emphasis on the phalanx that Alexander would later use to the fullest extent, and he pioneered the use of siege warfare and shock tactics.

 The king created many urban centers in Macedonia by moving people out of their ancestral villages.
-Tribal enemies of Macedon were destroye; he had conquered major parts of Thrace and Illyria.
-The voracious king had started to add much of Greece to the territory of his realm and had started to assert Macedon’s independence from its traditional master, Persia.
+Tribal enemies of Macedon were destroyed; he had conquered major parts of Thrace and Illyria.
+The voracious king had begun to incorporate much of Greece into his realm and had started to assert Macedon’s independence from its traditional master, Persia.

 Alexander’s mother, Olympias, was a fierce woman of major note.
 She was the sister of the King of Epirus.
-The mysterious princess was also a known occultist and practitioner of Orphic rites, also holding a major position in a significant cult of Cybele from Mount Haemus in Thrace, being rumoured to sleep on a bed of venomous snakes who would never harm her.
-Olympias presence was powerful and unnerving.
+The mysterious princess was also a known occultist and practitioner of Orphic rites, holding a major position in a significant cult of Cybele from Mount Haemus in Thrace.
+She was rumored to sleep on a bed of venomous snakes that would never harm her.
+Olympias’ presence was powerful and unnerving.
 She was known to be supremely ambitious and ruthless, not fitting the image of a traditional Macedonian queen.
-Her enemies at court tended to suffer from misfortunes.
+Her enemies at court tended to suffer misfortunes.

 It is known in the ancient annals that Olympias was struck in a dream by a lightning bolt, causing a sacred fire that spread to all corners of the earth before petering out abruptly.
-It was known from that point that the son of the king had a significant tie to exalted and fabled Zeus.
-Phillip also dreamed he was putting a seal on the womb of his wife with the image of the seal showing a roaring lion.
+From that point on, it was believed that the king’s son had a significant tie to exalted and fabled Zeus.
+Philip also dreamed he was putting a seal on his wife's womb, with the seal bearing the image of a roaring lion.

-On the day of Alexander’s birth, Philip’s horses won the Olympian Games and his general Parmenion roundly defeated the Illyrian armies.
+On the day of Alexander’s birth, Philip’s horses won at the Olympian Games, and his general Parmenion roundly defeated the Illyrian armies.
 The Temple of Artemis suddenly caught fire.
-All of these omens seemed to confirm something was not of the regular order about the boy.
-Although many of the priests were distraught from the destruction of the Temple, Philip retorted that the son who came about through three successes would always be victorious and that Artemis had simply come to witness the birth.
+All of these omens seemed to confirm that something about the boy was not of the regular order.
+Although many priests were distraught over the destruction of the temple, Philip retorted that a son born amid three great victories would always be triumphant—and that Artemis had simply come to witness the birth.

 Both parents, however, had a habit of making enemies.

-During his childhood, Alexander quickly noted the advantages that the recently passed ruler of Thebes, Epaminondas, had gained in surrounding himself with philosophers and learned men.
-Although Alexander admired his father’s achievements as an extremely potent and powerful ruler, Alexander knew his father was partially filling the power vacuum left by this mysterious man’s death and paid close attention.
-He also heard stories from Persian magnates such as Sisines in exile about the quality of the scholars and priests of Asia that filled him with envy and a desire to unlock the secrets of that continent.
+During his childhood, Alexander quickly noted the advantages that the recently deceased ruler of Thebes, Epaminondas, had gained by surrounding himself with philosophers and learned men.
+Although Alexander admired his father’s achievements as a potent and powerful ruler, he understood that Philip was partially filling the power vacuum left by this mysterious man’s death—and paid close attention.
+He also heard stories from Persian magnates in exile, such as Sisines, about the quality of scholars and priests in Asia, which filled him with envy and a desire to unlock the secrets of that continent.

-Consequently, he courted the attentions of some of the most learned men of Greece, even playing boyish tricks to do so.
-He also went out of his way to attract attention to the Persian envoys, asking them of endless updates to the situation in that country.
+Consequently, he courted the attention of some of the most learned men in Greece, even playing boyish tricks to do so.
+He also went out of his way to attract the attention of Persian envoys, asking them endless questions about the situation in their country.

-He soon became best friends with Hephaestion, an optimistic and learned boy of distant relation who would become his lifelong companion due to his marked loyalty, and Craterus, an older and taciturn boy who functioned as a role model for Alexander through having sublime skills on the battlefield.
+He soon became best friends with Hephaestion, an optimistic and learned boy of distant relation, who would become his lifelong companion due to his marked loyalty; and Craterus, an older and more taciturn boy who served as a role model for Alexander through his sublime battlefield skills.

-The talents of Hephaestion lay in personal combat and in organizational skils, from which Alexander learned much.
-From his senior Craterus, he learned much about higher order military matters, such as how to be the best of generals, something that Alexander could only partially learn from his father due to their strained relationshp.
-Alexander understood the value of eternal friendship from the Iliad, from Pelopidas and from much of the Pythagorean literature he studied.
-Hephaestion functioned as his left hand, Craterus did so as his right fist.
+The talents of Hephaestion lay in personal combat and organizational skills, from which Alexander learned much.
+From his senior Craterus, he learned about higher-order military matters—how to be the best of generals—something he could only partially learn from his father due to their strained relationship.
+Alexander understood the value of eternal friendship from the Iliad, from Pelopidas, and from much of the Pythagorean literature he studied.
+Hephaestion functioned as his left hand; Craterus, as his right fist.

-Witnessing the alienation his squabbling parents inflicted on the court, he wished to build a core of men – and some women – loyal to him to the end of time, his Companions and Guardians, a group he hoped would become mythological figures, inscribed into history forever.
+Witnessing the alienation and chaos his quarreling parents brought to the court, he wished to build a core of men—and some women—loyal to him until the end of time: his Companions and Guardians, a group he hoped would become mythological figures inscribed into history forever.

-Among others, to that end, he cultivated friendships with Ptolemy, Nearchus, Laomedon, Perdiccas and other talents among the aristocracy.
+Among others, he cultivated friendships with Ptolemy, Nearchus, Laomedon, Perdiccas, and other talents among the aristocracy.
 It is a testament to how truly beloved Alexander was that nearly all of these boys would become men who followed him to the peaks of the Himalayas and back.
-Frustratingly, however, Alexander could never prevent disputes among all of them.
+Frustratingly, however, Alexander could never prevent disputes among them all.

 From boyhood, Alexander was pious and strict in his adherence to the Gods.
-Partially due to his strange levels of power, he never doubted they were there.
-He always backed up his words relating to them with deeds and never forgot a pledge made, as to fully justify the majesty of the Primordial Ones:
+Partly due to his strange levels of power, he never doubted they were there.
+He always backed up his words regarding them with deeds and never forgot a pledge made—seeking always to justify the majesty of the Primordial Ones.

-He worshipped the Gods magnificently from his early youth and used incense so lavishly that who was austere and frugal, exclaimed: “Make offerings like these when you have subdued the region where such things grow.”
-Mindful of these words, when he subdued incense-bearing Arabia he sent many talents’ weight of perfumes to Leonidas (Plut.
+He worshipped the Gods magnificently from his early youth and used incense so lavishly that one who was austere and frugal exclaimed: “Make offerings like these when you have subdued the region where such things grow.”
+Mindful of these words, when he subdued incense-bearing Arabia, he sent many talents' weight of perfumes to Leonidas (Plut.
 Alex. xxv.
-4 f) with instructions not to be too stingy thereafter in honouring the Gods, since he knew that they repaid so generously gifts cheerfully offered.1
+4 f.), with instructions not to be too stingy thereafter in honoring the Gods—since he knew they repaid generously the gifts cheerfully offered.1

-Leonidas was approved to be the tutor of Alexander and essentially became his foster-father.
+Leonidas had been approved as Alexander’s tutor and essentially became his foster father.

-In spite of not taking things to the extremes of his foster father, frugality was another characteristic of Alexander, following on from the example of Socrates and Epaminondas.
+Despite not taking things to the extremes of his foster father, frugality was another of Alexander’s traits, following the example of Socrates and Epaminondas.
 Being bought or bribed horrified him.
-It is known throughout his life that Alexander shot down any attempt to be won over by money; the suggestion of it sent him into a rage.
+It is well known that throughout his life, Alexander shot down any attempt to win him over with money; the mere suggestion sent him into a rage.

-He was solely driven by the idea of being one of the names on the door of Posterity.
-The more the court offered in terms of pleasures, the more Alexander supposed less fame would be given to him and the more would be credited to his father, whose relationship with him was becoming increasingly difficult.
+He was driven solely by the idea of being one of the names on the door of Posterity.
+The more the court offered in terms of pleasures, the more Alexander supposed that less fame would be attributed to him and more credited to his father—whose relationship with him was becoming increasingly difficult.

-Although Alexander was known to use his fists and be highly volatile, particularly in defending the honor of his friends and his ambition, as he came to puberty, he practiced a strong degree and scrutiny of moderation in erotic matters.
-Observing keenly how his mother leveraged her own power and did not consort out of desperation, he chose to participate in such unions very carefully and did not conduct himself in such a way that distractions in the dangerous Macedonian court could have any power over him.
+Although Alexander was known to use his fists and was highly volatile—particularly when defending the honor of his friends or his ambition—as he came into puberty, he practiced a strict degree of moderation in erotic matters.
+Observing keenly how his mother leveraged her own power and did not consort out of desperation, he chose to engage in such unions carefully and never conducted himself in a way that would allow distractions in the dangerous Macedonian court to hold sway over him.

-After all, from childhood, he also had enemies.
-Enemies such as Cassander, another distant relative.
+After all, even from childhood, he had enemies—enemies such as Cassander, a distant relative.

 He was known to be able to quote the Iliad and many of Euripides’ plays from memory.
-Alexander put a high emphasis on matters of culture and did not dismiss its’ influence, nor did he consider it antagonistic to his military focus.
+Alexander placed a high value on culture and never dismissed its influence, nor did he consider it antagonistic to his military focus.

-The heroic character exhibited as a child is best represented in the story of him taming Bucephalas, the most famous stallion in history.
-Ferocious and highly-strung, the horse had been brought to Pellas.
+The heroic character he exhibited as a child is best represented in the story of him taming Bucephalas, the most famous stallion in history.
+Ferocious and highly strung, the horse had been brought to Pella.
 Every man who attempted to mount it failed.

-Philip remained silent at first, but as Alexander repeatedly spoke out and showed strong emotion, Philip said, 'Are you reproaching your elders as if you know more than they do, or think you can manage a horse better?'
+Philip remained silent at first, but as Alexander continued to speak out and show strong emotion, Philip said, “Are you reproaching your elders as if you know more than they do—or think you can manage a horse better?”

 […]